 This program is offered through a partnership with the Life Cycle Engineering and Institute.

 Cancellation and Refund Policy

 100% refund, minus a $75 administrative fee, if you cancel more than 14 business days before a training course date.
 No refunds will be given after that time.
 Registrations can be transferred.

 In the event that a course is rescheduled or canceled because enrollment numbers are not met, we reserve the right to offer complete refunds or reschedule for a more appropriate time frame.
 We will always work with our clients for a mutually agreeable solution.

 Health and Safety Protocols

-All participants will be required to abide by the university safe and healthy protocols which includes the wearing of a face mask when on campus.
+All participants will be required to abide by the university safe and healthy protocols, including the COVID-19 vaccine requirement & mask mandate.
 Contact the program for more information.

 Room #245 Bevis Hall, 1080 Carmack Rd, Columbus, OH 43210